 This webpage takes up about 1 megabyte of space on our server.

-One way to estimate the size of the Internet is to look at the amount of information consumed by web traffic.
+One way to estimate the size of the Internet is to look at the amount of information created, captured, copied, and consumed on the web.
 According to Cisco’s annual Global Web Traffic Report, annual global web traffic exceeded a zettabyte (ZB) for the first time in 2015.
 By 2025, it’s expected to hit 175 ZB.

 As we have faster and faster Internet connections, developers tend to focus less on creating efficient websites and online experiences, and more on providing visually engaging sites such as social networks, social media, and video games.
 These kind of websites give rise to a change in developer philosophy.
 In the past, we cared about optimising the internet to ensure lower-spec hardware could load pages fast enough.
 Today, we stream high-resolution, high-framerate video without even a second thought.